 Wrapping it up

-When the training session has been completed, use a questionnaire to track participants’ satisfaction levels with the program, content and the trainer.
-You can also hold debriefing sessions to determine which parts of the media training program were effective and which need improvement.
+When the training session has been completed, use a questionnaire to track participants’ satisfaction with the program, content and the trainer.
+You can also hold debriefing sessions to determine which parts of the program were effective and which need improvement.
 Use this information when you plan future sessions, or hold follow-up and refresher courses.

-Finally, be sure to share your comments and feedback with the trainer.
+Don’t forget to share your comments and feedback with the trainer.
 Good trainers are always looking to improve their services, and your comments are an essential part of this process.

 Christopher Dillon is the principal of Dillon Communications Ltd. He has delivered one-on-one and small-group media training programs to over 300 senior executives in China, Hong Kong, India, Japan, Korea, Singapore and Taiwan.